-Following our initial public offering, our non-employee directors became entitled to an annual grant of restricted stock having a value of \$50,000 at the time of grant.
+Upon the closing of this offering, our non-employee directors will be entitled to an annual grant of restricted stock having a value of \$50,000 at the time of the grant.
+Nonemployee directors will also be paid an annual cash retainer of \$25,000 for serving on our board of directors, an additional annual cash retainer of \$10,000 for serving as the chairman of our audit committee and \$7,500 for serving as the chair of our compensation committee.
+On June 3, 2007, our board of directors further amended our compensation policies for nonemployee directors.
 The total amount of each annual grant of restricted stock shall remain unvested until the earlier of (i) the date of the respective director's first anniversary of joining our board of directors, (ii) the date of the first annual stockholders' meeting following the date of grant or (iii) a change of control.
 The board of directors has discretion to accelerate or modify such vesting schedule due to special circumstances.
-Upon the closing of our initial public offering on July 2, 2007, each of our non-employee directors were granted restricted stock having a value of \$50,000 at the time of the grant, which resulted in grants of 2,231 shares of common stock to each of Messrs.
-Berman, Golden, Henderson, Kom and Wilson.
-Additionally, non-employee directors are paid an annual cash retainer of \$25,000 for serving on our board of directors, an additional annual cash retainer of \$10,000 for serving as the chairman of our audit committee and \$7,500 for serving as the chair of our compensation committee.